Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 9. Depression:

-A 2019 study on rats found that essential oregano oil may help reduce depressive-like behavior caused by chronic unpredictable stress.
-Carvacrol, which is found in this herb, raises dopamine levels in mice.
+A 2019 study on rats found that essential oregano oil may help reduce depressive-like behavior caused by chronic, unpredictable stress.
+Carvacrol, found in this herb, raises dopamine levels in mice.
 It has also been found to generate feelings of well-being when taken regularly at a low concentration.

 10. Improve immune function: